spatie/laravel-medialibrary/README.md

         ->performOnCollections('myCollection');
 }
 ...

-//assuming you've already added some images in myCollection.
+//somewhere in your project and assuming you've already added some images in myCollection.
 $mediaItems = $news->getMedia('images');
 $mediaItems[0] = $news->manipulations = ['thumb' => ['mode' => 'filt' => 'greyscale']]
 $mediaItems[0]->save(); //this will cause the thumb conversion to be regenerated.
 The